Mercy811/paper-notes/notes/neural-machine-translation-by-jointly-learning-to-align-and-translate.md

-this paper proposes a novel architecture to oversome the conjectural bottleneck of the traditional encoder-decoder architecture, the use of a fixed-length vector.
+this paper proposes a novel architecture to overcome the conjectural bottleneck of the traditional encoder-decoder architecture, the use of a fixed-length vector.

 There are two commonly used attention functions.
 The attention mechenism proposed by this paper is also called **additive attention**, and the other is **dot-product (multiplicative) attention** proposed in [Attention is all you need](attention-is-all-you-need.md)